 If you find it difficult to say ‘no’ and always prioritise those around you, then it might be easy for you to feel overwhelmed.
 People might also take advantage of you if they know that you’ll always help.
 This inability to say ‘no’ doesn’t help you to remove items from your to-do list.

 To have effective time management skills, it’s important to set boundaries.
 If you already had something planned, it’s absolutely OK to say ‘no’ to more time-consuming obligations.
-Learning how to say ‘no’ is key to your effective time management, preventing feelings of overwhelm and burn out.
+Learning how to say ‘no’ is key to your effective time management, preventing feelings of overwhelm and burnout.

 4. Plan and structure your time to improve your time management skills

 Even if you remove items from your endless to-do list and know how long they take to complete, you still need to plan when to complete them.
-Knowing when your most effective time of the day or week (or month) are, can help you manage your time better.
+Knowing when your most effective time of the day or week (or month) is, can help you manage your time better.

 If you have set times, tasks and appointments in the week, put them in your calendar.
 You’ll also be able to be realistic about how much time these responsibilities take.
 This can be collecting kids from kindergarten, food shopping or other chores.